aadilmallick/my-notes-docusaurus/docs/js-frameworks/07-BAAS.md

 ![](https://i.imgur.com/SpBdbao.jpeg)

+#### Create Edge Functions

 This is what an edge function completely looks like:

 1. Grab the Supabase client  and populate it with your environment variables
 2. Create a server using `Deno.serve`
 3. Check headers for authorization and use that to get authenticated supabase user
 4. Do work and then return a response.

+By default, all edge functions need an `Authorization` and `apikey` header, both of which should be set to the supabase publishable anon key if you have JWT auth for functions turned on.

 ```ts
 // Setup type definitions for built-in Supabase Runtime APIs